Luftare/shadow/README.md

 - bug: long delayed buffer playback does not remaining positions left and needs to jump to first available position in buffer
 - parse world from image by reading pixel values
 - server has a single method to reset game state
+- server generates shuffled index to spawn point index for each player
+- server broadcasts setup new game event to all clients to start a new round
+- optimization: gather closeby obstacles in the beginning of a tick